CNC Routers Or CO2 Laser Machines

 • Excellent repeatability

-• A range of tools is not needed to run the machine
+• A range of tools is not needed to run

 • Reduced waste